tlaukkan/zigbee4java/README.md

 Zigbee API for Java
 ===================

 Zigbee API for Java is a fork of ZB4OSGI for usage without OSGI.
-Changes include removal of OSGI related dependencies, refactored API and stability improvements.
+Changes include removal of OSGI related dependencies and refactored API.

 ZB4OSGI: http://zb4osgi.aaloa.org/